AzharAbd/Goers/SumSquareDifferenceModified/README.md

 ```
 py code.py
 ```
-4. Type 100 as input and enter
+4. Type 1 and 100 as input and enter
 5. The result will be shown on command prompt

 ### For Linux